pershin-daniil/frontend-project-lvl2/README.md

     git clone git@github.com:pppershin/frontend-project-lvl2.git

-Then use Make to install gendiff localy.
+Then use Make to install dependencies.

     make install

+To install locally and test `gendiff`.

+    make link

 And now you can use gendiff 👍